-During the Monitoring Year, DOT-HWYS will commence water quality sampling of discharges from DOT-HWYS ROW in the Keehi watershed to help characterize storm water runoff and assess the potential of implementing enhanced operational or structural BMPs in the watersheds which drain into the impaired waters of Keehi Lagoon.
+During the 2023-2024 Monitoring Year, HDOT commenced water quality sampling from HDOT ROW into Keehi Watershed to help characterize storm water runoff and assess the potential of implementing enhanced operational or structural BMPs in the watersheds (or other watersheds which drain to the impaired waters of Keehi Lagoon).
+During the 2024 - 2025 Monitoring Year, HDOT will continue to collect storm water quality samples within Keehi Watershed.